Active Members

 Project Cryosphere represents the biggest and most powerful rocket WARR ever built.

-The rocket utilizes a self designed and built hybrid rocket engine.
-It runs on cryogenic liquid oxygen and solid HTPB-Polymer and achives over 1 t of thrust.
+The rocket utilizes a self-designed and built hybrid rocket engine.
+It runs on cryogenic liquid oxygen and solid HTPB-Polymer and achieves over 1 t / 10kN of thrust.

-After years of development the rocket finally launched in 2023.
-It achived a height of 12 km, which marks the highest altitute WARR Rocketry ever achived.
-It launched from Mojave desert in the US at the Friends of Amateur Rocketry launch site.
+After years of development, the rocket finally launched in 2023.
+It achieved a height of 12 km, which marks the highest altitude WARR Rocketry has ever achieved.
+It launched from the Mojave Desert in the US at the Friends of Amateur Rocketry launch site.

 Sponsors and Partners